Vegetarian Kimchi Fried Rice {Mom’s Easy Recipe}

 The Key to Balancing Flavors

-Like many Chinese dishes, this fried rice starts with a foundation of aromatics—garlic and green onions sautéed in warm sesame oil.
+Like many Chinese dishes, this fried rice begins with aromatics.

 Choosing the Right Rice

-The type of rice you use can affect the texture of your fried rice, but the most important factor is making sure it’s slightly dried out.
-Day-old rice works best because it has had time to lose excess moisture, preventing it from turning mushy when stir-fried.
-If you only have freshly cooked rice, you can spread it out on a baking sheet and let it cool for about 30 minutes before using it.
+Day-old rice works best because excess moisture has evaporated, preventing mushy fried rice.
+If using freshly cooked rice, spread it on a baking sheet and let it cool for about 30 minutes before stir-frying.

 Variation You can Try to Customize This Recipe